 The album SCAPES is all about relaxing and letting Finnish Lapland work its magic on your soul.
 Our bucket list includes all eight ways you can experience those sounds yourself.

-You’ve heard the rushing waters, the calm winds, the curious honks and grunts of reindeer, and you’ve decided that Air Pods, car stereos and bluetooth speakers just aren’t enough.
+You’ve heard the rushing waters, the calm winds, the curious honks and grunts of reindeer of the SCAPES album, and you’ve decided that Air Pods, car stereos and bluetooth speakers just aren’t enough.
 You need to hear this things in person, to see the natural beauty that creates such soothing soundscapes.
 Lucky for you, we put together a bucket list for just that.
 Here you’ll find experiences that put you on the ground (or in the water) in northern Finland, and let you hear the Sounds of Lapland with your own ears.

 Roam the Winter Wonderland